 Understanding the Dependencies of a Visual C++ Application

 To determine which Visual C++ libraries an application depends on, you can view the project properties.
-(Open the shortcut menu for the project and choose Properties to open the Property Pages dialog box.)
+(In Solution Explorer, right-click on the project and choose Properties to open the Property Pages dialog box.)
 You can also use the Dependency Walker (depends.exe), which gives a more comprehensive picture of the dependencies.

 In the Property Pages dialog box, you can examine various pages under Configuration Properties to understand the dependencies.
-For example, if your project uses the MFC libraries and you choose Use of MFC, Use MFC in a Shared DLL on the Configuration Properties, General page, your application at run time depends on MFC DLLs such as mfc100.dll.
+For example, if your project uses the MFC libraries and you choose Use of MFC, Use MFC in a Shared DLL on the Configuration Properties, General page, your application at run time depends on MFC DLLs such as mfc<version>.dll.
 If your application doesn't use MFC, it might depend on the CRT library if you choose a Runtime Library value of Multi-threaded Debug DLL (/MDd) or Multi-threaded DLL (/MD) on the Configuration Properties, C/C++, Code Generation page.

-A more comprehensive way to determine which DLLs your application depends on is to use the Dependency Walker (depends.exe) to open the application.
+A more comprehensive way to determine which DLLs your application depends on is to use Dependency Walker (depends.exe) to open the application.
 You can download the tool from the Dependency Walker web site.